ucdavis/appdev/orientation.md

  operates on top of the Oracle RDMS.
  For direct database query access, [fill out this form](https://sis.ucdavis.edu/access/secure/D048BannerAccessRequest.pdf).

- * **[LDAP](http://middleware.ucdavis.edu/ldap.php)**: located at ldap.ucdavis.edu, LDAP is one of the central repositories of student, staff, and faculty information.
-It contains names, contact information, and appointment (who works where) information.

  * **[PPS](http://afs.ucdavis.edu/systems/pps/index.html)**: the current payroll system at UCD.
 Access is fairly restricted for obvious reasons.
 PPS contains information about an individual's appointments (note: it is possible that an employee is paid from more than one funding source and may have multiple appointments).

+ * **[KFS](http://afs.ucdavis.edu/systems/kuali/)**: As the current financial system at UCD, basically any time money is moved to, from, or around campus, KFS is involved.
+KFS stands for Kuali Financial System and you will occasionally hear it referred to as just "Kuali."
+Another common term you'll still see is "FIS" which is still being used widely to refer to the same thing.
+ [Visit the KFS direct access page](http://afs.ucdavis.edu/systems/fis/direct-access.html) for good information on gaining access as well as setting up a database connection.

+ * **[LDAP](http://middleware.ucdavis.edu/ldap.php)**: located at ldap.ucdavis.edu, LDAP is one of the central repositories of student, staff, and faculty information.
+It contains names, contact information, and appointment (who works where) information.

  * **IAM**: a relatively new system (as of 2015) aimed at providing a single source of information about individuals on campus.
 It connects with PPS, Banner, and